B-Benja/b-benja.github.io/_projects/1_project.md

 By focusing on shared content rather than metadata, this method captures a broader and more direct set of science–technology links.
 It enables large-scale identification of PPPs across disciplines, and offers a new lens to study how disclosed knowledge travels into use.

-The methodology was first introduced in {% cite buttner2024 %} and applied in {% cite buttner2025 --style apa-text %}.
+The methodology was first introduced in {% cite buttner2024 %} and applied in {% cite buttner2025 %}.